Marinated pork with prunes

 There is always a pot of beans soaking in traditional Latin American homes, a pot waiting to be cooked for the next meal.
 As soon as a meal is finished, the preparation for the next one starts.
 And they eat beans for almost every meal.

 Why should the beans be soaked?
 Wouldn’t cooking them for a longer time be enough?
-Beans and quinoa are nutritious but also have particles that actually can cause problems if not removed.
+Beans and quinoa are nutritious but they also contain particles that actually can cause problems if not removed.
 These anti-nutrient particles such as phytic acid, enzyme inhibitors can be only removed by soaking.
-In addition to cost, this is also a good reason to make your own beans :).
+In addition, to cost, this is also a good reason to make your own beans :).
 Remember to pour off the soaking liquid and add fresh cold water for cooking.

 Black Bean Burger Recipe